 - Plastic freezer bags to hold the ice, or bags of frozen corn or peas to use in place of ice

 - Pillows (you'll have to keep your head elevated for a period of time)

 - Ointment for the incision area (which your surgeon can recommend or prescribe, if necessary)

 The Day of Your Brow Lift

 You can have the brow lift done at your surgeon's office, in a hospital, or in an outpatient surgery facility.
 The surgery should take less than two hours, and you will not normally need to stay overnight.
 You will, though, need to bring someone along who can drive you home and, if you live alone, stay with you the first night or two.

 Most of the time, the surgeon will use local anesthesia.
 But if it makes you more comfortable, you can ask for an anesthesia that will put you to sleep during the operation (general anesthesia).
 Once the operation is over, your surgeon will close the incisions with stitches or staples, cleanse the area, and bandage your face.

-It's very important to follow your surgeon's instructions on how to care for the bandage and how frequently to change it.
+It's very important to follow your surgeon's instructions on how to care for the incision and how frequently to change the bandages.

 What To Expect After a Brow Lift

 Your recovery will vary depending on which brow lift procedure -- classic or endoscopic -- you had.